 The Affiliated Dermatology team offers several solutions to treat stubborn acne and to prevent it from reoccurring.
 To receive a customized treatment recommendation, along with suggestions about things you can also do at home to manage your acne, please contact Affiliated Dermatology.

 Request an Appointment Online

-For more information or to schedule an appointment at one of our six offices, please contact us by calling (480) 556-0446, requesting your appointment online, or by leaving us a message using the contact form below.
+For more information or to schedule an appointment at one of our several dermatology offices in Arizona, please contact us by calling (480) 556-0446, requesting your appointment online, or by leaving us a message using the contact form below.